temenostech/temenos-platform-documentation/docfx_project/home/docstore/techguides/t24-development.md

 ![hostname](./images/hostname.png)

 # Toggle Project to TAFJ project nature #
-The **Toggle TAFJ project nature** action must be performed in order to be able to develop, compile and package jBC routines and to interogate your sandbox database.
+The **Toggle TAFJ project nature** action must be performed in order to be able to develop, compile and package jBC routines and to interrogate your sandbox database.
 * Right click on **data-code** module and choose **Toggle TAFJ project nature**.
 ![tafj toggle 1](./images/tafj-toggle-1.png)
 * In the next screen, import _tafj_properties_ from Your_DEV_Path/TAFJ/conf folder, choose TAFJ_HOME as Your_DEV_Path/TAFJ folder and click **Next**.
 In the bellow picture, DEV_Path is set to C:\TemenosDEV.